How Long After Taking A Probiotic Can You Drink Coffee?

 For instance, coffee won’t kill live bacteria unless you consume it boiling hot.
 Moreover, the good news is that coffee drinkers have healthier gut microbiota.
 So, if you space them right, both probiotics and coffee will work efficiently to support gut health.

-In this article, you will find out how coffee affects the gut microbiome and probiotics.
+In this article, I will share with you how coffee affects the gut microbiome and probiotics.

 Does Coffee Affect Gut Bacteria?